A little about me...

 I've always loved a good story.

-Growing up, Judy Blume was one of my favorite authors.
+Growing up, one of my favorite authors was Judy Blume.
 I felt so connected to her characters, I felt she wrote her books just for me.
 I loved the series All of a Kind Family by Sydney Taylor, about 5 sisters and their baby brother growing up in the early 1900's.
 I also loved Zilpha Keatley Snyder's books, especially The Changeling and The Headless Cupid.
 The magic realism, along with the wonder and mystery of her books, always fascinated me.

 One of my favorite short story authors is O. Henry.
 I love the surprise ending.
 My favorite short story is called The Last Leaf.
 It's both happy and sad with great irony and an "aha" ending.
 I still love that irony, and many of my own stories have that twist ending.

 SCHOOL DAYS ...

 I grew up in New Jersey, the youngest of three children.
 I remember writing stories and poems in elementary school.
 I wrote what I considered a 'novel' in 5th grade (not published.)
-I became editor of my high school newspaper, but my favorite class was creative writing with the most encouraging teacher ever - Thank you Ms. Earl!
+I became an editor of my high school newspaper, but my favorite class was creative writing with the most encouraging teacher ever - Thank you Ms. Earl!

 I attended Arizona State University where I majored in journalism and broadcasting.
 I interned at the local PBS station on campus.

 THE 'REAL' WORLD...

 At my first job after college, I wrote for a daily newspaper in Escondido, California.
 I began as an editorial assistant and learned a lot about the newspaper business - especially the fine art of writing the obituaries!
 Later, I became a feature writer/reporter.

 At another job in New York City, I wrote catalog copy for an advertising firm that sold business gifts and awards as well as imprinted pens, cups, shirts, etc. I wrote about these products to make them sound as 'exciting' as possible (not always an easy task -how many exciting things can you say about an imprinted plastic floppy keyfob? - in a choice of 10 different colors and 3 different sizes?!)

 MY FIRST PUBLISHED STORY...